-Social Work continues to be our next biggest area of spend, with the remainder of our budget providing for services being delivered through Community and Enterprise, Housing and Technical, and Finance and Corporate Resources.
-Our teams work collaboratively, and with partners and our communities to deliver the services our residents rely upon, day in, day out.
+Education once again accounted for the biggest part of our revenue budget, with Social Work our next biggest area of spend.

+The remainder of our revenue budget funded services delivered by Community and Enterprise, Housing and Technical, and Finance and Corporate Resources, with our teams working together and with partners and our communities to deliver our diverse range of services.